 What if could write on the topics you choose whenever you wanted to and there was no deadline to consider?
-What if through your hard work you could eventually own a piece of the company?
+Or, if through your hard work you could eventually own a piece of the company?
 Sounds like the perfect place for a freelance writer to call home, right?
 I came across a freelance writing site called Blogmutt which touts itself to be just that.
-I figured I’d check it out to see if it was everything it said it was.
+Figured I’d check it out to see if it was everything it said it was.

 What is Blogmutt?

 Blogmutt is a content writing website, where freelance writers can submit requested articles to customers who need content for their blogs.

 They use a crowd sourcing type of methodology to serve their clients.
 You select an article you are eligible to write, based on the keywords and instructions provided by the client and submit it for review.
 If your article is proved, you are paid based on Blogmutt’s payment system (more about that in a few).

 Only US writers at this time.
 The sign up process is relatively simple.
 You fill out the short application so that they can verify your citizenship.
 You’ll then be asked to take a short test and agree to the terms of service.
 It can take up to a week for your approval to come back, but then you’re ready to start writing!

 How Does the Platform Work?
 Is There Work Available?

 I have found that there is always work to be done.
 I’ve never logged in and there has not been an article available.
 You’ll have a choice of hundreds of clients to write for.

 Selecting an Article to Write